programmmerjosh/vb-scripts-paragon/README.md

 I have leveraged ChatGPT to code up several scripts for me (for my Workflow Coordinator role at Paragon).
 These scripts serve the purpose of calculating and identifying what stock to order (from the warehouse) before the print reaches the machines in production.

-### Specification:
+### What The Scripts Do:
+**MergeMySheets** takes all the relevent data from multiple sheets and places it together onto one worksheet called *special* and proceeds to call the next script.
 **FilterDataAndCreateSummary** (The main method) does several things, namely:
-1. Removes duplicate heading rows
-2. Exports desired columns to a new worksheet called FilteredData
+1. Exports the desired columns to a new worksheet called FilteredData
-3. Gets outers based on *CORP_CD*
+2. Gets outers based on *CORP_CD*
-4. Highlights *WORK ORDERS* and *INSERTS* where inserts > 4
+3. Highlights *WORK ORDERS* (red) where inserts > 4
+4. Highlights *WORK ORDERS* (orange) where we always need to order those particular outers
 5. Highlights *REMAKES* (yellow)
 6. Calculates a summary

-### Dependencies:
-To perform/run any of these scripts, you need:
+7. Uses the *previous* worksheet to compare with FilteredData to find new entries (if *previous* exists)
+8. Deletes the *special* and *previous* worksheets

+### How To Execute The Scripts And What You Need Before You Do:
+To execute both script(s), follow these instructions:
-1. To rename the active worksheet *Special*
+1. Add the OUTERSKEY worksheet
-2. The OUTERSKEY worksheet
     - Open up outers-key.xls
     - Copy the OUTERSKEY data (from the outers-key.xls)
     - Paste it in a new worksheet on the Paragon SLA excel spreadhseet
     - Rename the worksheet *OUTERSKEY*
+2. Rename every worksheet(s) that you want to be included to "s1", "s2", "s3", and so forth.
+Up to "s8".
+    - The order doesn't matter
+    - It doesn't matter if the "S" is uppercase or lowercase.
+    - So long as the sheetname has an "s" followed by a number 1-8.
+3. Run the MergeMySheets script
+    - You can go to *View* Tab and click on *View Macros* OR press *Alt + F8*
+    - (Optional) setup a shorcut key by clicking on options
+    - Click on *MergeMySheets* and click *Run* OR close the Macros window and use the shortcut key (if you have set one up)
+    - **IMPORTANT NOTE** When running this script for the first time, the *previous* worksheet will not be present.
+This is absolutely fine.
+But bear in mind that the next time we want to run the script (to see the new/latest entries for the day), we should rename *FilteredData* to *previous* before we run our script.

-### First Time Setup To Run Macros:
+### First Time Setup To Run Scripts in MS Excel:
 Enable the Developer Tab: If not already enabled, enable the Developer tab in Excel.

 Go to File>Options>Customize Ribbon.